 A veggie omelet with a side of whole-grain toast.

 A whole-grain bagel topped with avocado and cherry tomatoes.

 Cook alongside our Executive Chef as he prepares a delicious and breakfast sandwich.
 To make it nutritious, choose a whole-grain English muffin, lean or healthy protein such as smoked salmon, and load up on the veggies.

 Senior Meals And Nutrition At Independence Village

 At Independence Village, every meal is crafted with our residents in mind.
-Not only are residents able to choose from multiple, customizable meal options each day, but they also have access to our in-house registered dietitian and personal nutritional plans.
-To learn more about our dining options, contact StoryPoint at 1-844-403-6569.
+Not only are residents able to choose from multiple, personalized meal options each day, but they also have access to our in-house registered dietitian and personal nutritional plans benefiting senior nutrition.
+To learn more about our dining options, contact us at 1-844-403-6569.

 Enter your email address below for insightful articles, resident stories and the latest in senior living news.